ovuiproduction/Clinical-Decison-Support-System/README.md

 - Offers accurate and quick evaluation for early diagnosis.

 ### 🤖 AI Medical Bot
 - An intelligent chatbot for real-time medical assistance.
+- Supports multilingual input for both voice and text communication.
-- Responds to patient queries, guides through diagnostics, and provides medical advice.
+- Responds to doctors queries, guides through diagnostics, and provides medical advice.

 ---